 What Causes Jaw or Teeth Misalignment?

 Many jaw or teeth alignment issues are inherited or occur in childhood.
-How the teeth emerge, jaw structure and oral care during infancy, childhood and into the teen years impact proper teeth alignment.
+How the teeth emerge, jaw structure and oral care during infancy, childhood and into the teen years impact correct teeth alignment.
 Malocclusions can be noticeable early on in childhood – orthodontic treatments can begin early to help guide the position of permanent teeth for better occlusion.
 Other factors that can impact proper bite alignment as you get older include:

 - Missing teeth